CFSNM/DevOpsAssignment/README.md

 ```

 - Modify ansible_inventory file.
 This file includes two variables:
-    - [tomcat-server] localhost -> The server where Docker is running.
+    - [tomcat-server] Default value: localhost -> The server where Docker is running.
-    - [ansible-ssh-user] cesar -> The ansible user to execute the playbook (must have root permissions).
+    - [ansible-ssh-user] Default value: cesar -> The ansible user to execute the playbook (must have root permissions).

 - Execute Ansible Playbook: